rubygems/rfcs/text/0000-add-funding-uri.md

 # Unresolved questions

-Should `bundle fund` show information from a dependencies?
-That is, imagine if gem A relies on gem B, a project's gemspec only specifies depending on gem A, yet `funding_page` information is only provided on gem B. Does the `bundle install` message show that gem B needs funding even though the user is unaware of what gem B even is?
-I believe for this first iteration, no. Let's not let perfect be the enemy of good.
-As adoption increases, we can explore whether this dependency information should be:
+Should `bundle fund` show information from a dependency's dependencies?
+That is, imagine if a project's gemspec only specifies depending on gem A. Gem A relies on gem B; yet `funding_page` information is only provided on gem B. Does the `bundle install` message show that gem B needs funding even though the user is unaware of what gem B even is?

+For this first iteration: no. Let's not let perfect be the enemy of good.
+As adoption increases, we can explore whether this subsequent dependency information should be included.
+Possible futurue options could be:

 * included by default
 * included with a flag/config